Andrew Johnson's drunken vice-presidential inaugural address

-Both the Cabinet and the Congress expressed concern but took no action against Johnson, although as a direct consequence of the speech the U.S. Senate did remove two Senators from committee work due to their chronic drinking problems.
+Both the United States Cabinet and U.S. Congress expressed concern but took no action against Johnson, although as a direct consequence of the speech the U.S. Senate did remove two Senators from committee work due to their chronic drinking problems.
 A parodic song about the incident was performed at Grover's Theater in Washington.
-Johnson spent most of the following month hiding out and/or sobering up at the Maryland home of the Democratic-stalwart Blair family.
+According to multiple sources, Johnson spent most of the following month sobering up at the Maryland home of the Blair family.
+Lincoln dismissed the matter at that time, and the political climate in the final days of the American Civil War made the story of tertiary national importance.

 The incident presaged some of Johnson's difficulties when he succeeded to the presidency 42 days later, following the assassination of Abraham Lincoln.
-Johnson never lived down the public humiliation, which seriously eroded whatever political capital he had accumulated.
+Official Washington initially rallied in support of the new resident of the Oval Office, but Johnson never lived down the public humiliation, which seriously eroded whatever political capital he had accumulated.
 During the impeachment process Thaddeus Stevens quipped, "I don't want to hurt the man's feelings by telling him he is a rascal.
 I'd rather put it mildly, and say he hasn't got off that inaugural drunk yet, and just let him retire to get sobered."
 Reconstruction-era political commentary and editorial cartoons often included references to Johnson's alleged alcoholism.
-In later years, Johnson-friendly historians who attempted to present a flattering portrait would typically claim that the drunk speech was not reflective of Johnson's true character but the unlucky consequence of an accidental overdose of alcohol used medicinally during a bout of typhoid fever.
+In the 21st century, historians like Elizabeth Varon at the University of Virginia, and Annette Gordon-Reed at Harvard University, evince no doubt that Johnson "looked and sounded drunk" that day, with one scholar describing Johnson in an academic study of presidential rhetoric as having been, by all accounts, "plastered."